Nithin-GK/Nithin-GK.github.io/_pages/about.md

 I am a Research Engineer at Apple, where I develop agentic workflows for human interaction understanding.
 I completed my Ph.D. in Electrical and Computer Engineering at Johns Hopkins University, working under the supervision of <a href='https://scholar.google.com/citations?user=AkEXTbIAAAAJ&hl=en'>Dr. Vishal M. Patel</a> at the VIU Lab.
 Prior to JHU, I obtained my dual degree (B.Tech & M.Tech) in Electrical Engineering from the Indian Institute of Technology Madras, where I conducted research on image reconstruction with <a href='https://scholar.google.co.in/citations?user=jXTZEw4AAAAJ&hl=en'>Dr. A.N.
 Rajagopalan</a> at the IPCV Lab.

-My research focuses on computer vision, with an emphasis on deep generative modeling using diffusion models, plug-and-play architectures, and efficient generation for resource-constrained devices.
-I also work on agentic systems and human interaction understanding.
+My PhD research focused on computer vision, with an emphasis on deep generative modeling.
+This included work on diffusion models, plug-and-play architectures, and efficient generation techniques for resource-constrained devices.

 I find the theory behind diffusion models fascinating.
 Fun fact: the basics were proposed by Einstein!
 Over the past several years, I have contributed to advances in image, video, and 3D generation using these models.
 I welcome collaborations with researchers who share an interest in generative modeling.
 Please feel free to <a href="mailto:iamnithingk@gmail.com">reach out</a>.